 Geoff Emerick’s book Here, There and Everywhere

-Though the late Geoff Emerick’s book is insightful, it has its share of detractors because of the heavy favoritism he shows to Paul while staining the images of George, John and Ringo.
+Though Emerick’s book is insightful, it is pretty much despised by its detractors because of the heavy favoritism he shows to Paul while staining the images of George, John and Ringo.
 One Amazon reviewer of the book wrote, “Where this book shines is in the descriptions of the recording process.
 From about 1966 on, the Beatles were searching for unusual sounds — a guitar that didn’t sound like a guitar, for instance — and it was the job of the engineer to figure out how to make it happen.
 Fortunately for the Beatles, Emerick was young and experimental and willing to break the steadfast EMI rules about how recording was to be done, which often landed him in hot water with the administrative higher ups.
 While George Martin was a gifted producer and orchestral and vocal arranger, it’s clear that he relied heavily on the engineers to satisfy the Beatles’ demands in their quest for the ultimate sound.”
-Another reviewer, however, emphatically stated, “This book is NOT accurate, it is not “the truth” and does not deserve to be supported.
-It is damaging to the good reputations of such people as George Harrison, George Martin, John Lennon, Chris Thomas, Ringo Starr, Phil McDonald and the list goes on.
+Another reviewer, however, emphatically stated, “This book is NOT accurate, it is not ‘the truth’ and does not deserve to be supported.
+It is very damaging to the good reputations of such people as George Harrison, George Martin, John Lennon, Chris Thomas, Ringo Starr, Phil McDonald and the list goes on.
 The only one who is rarely mentioned negatively is Paul McCartney, the only one to have employed Geoff after the Beatles.”